Omer Kaleshi

-Omer Kaleshi (1932 – 17 April 2022) was an Albanian and French painter and visual artist.
+Omer Kaleshi (1932 – 17 April 2022) was an Albanian painter and visual artist.

 Biography

-Born in the village of Srbica, Kičevo in North Macedonia, he was of mixed Macedonian and Albanian heritage.
+Born in the village of Srbica, Kičevo in North Macedonia, he had Albanian heritage.
 He began as a visual artist in Istanbul, Turkey, studying at the Mimar Sinan Fine Arts University.
 He lived in Paris, France.
+He made multiple paintings and was a talented artist from a small village in Kićevo, North Macedonia.
+His family had moved to Srbitsa from a village called Kaleshe before he was born.